PROCESS

 I monitor hiring pressure, expansion signals, capital events, leadership changes, and operational load indicators.

 When a signal appears, I verify the source and assess timing.
+Not every signal qualifies — only those that correlate with a live commercial window move forward.

 Context Verification

 Signals alone are not enough.
 I check relevance: does this match your offering?
 Is the timing window open?
+Is there a decision-maker involved?

 If context doesn't align, no introduction is made.
+This is the filter that prevents noise.

 Qualification